-2026 Gold IRA Regulatory Data Center
+2026 Gold IRA Market Data Institutional Performance Metrics

-Scope of Data: The following datasets are monitored daily by the Maitland Wealth Regulatory Research Desk.
+The following datasets are monitored daily by the Maitland Wealth Regulatory Research Desk.
 This resource is maintained as a centralized editorial reference reflecting publicly available IRS publications (specifically IRS Notice 2025-67) and institutional fee disclosures for the 2026 tax year.

 Analyst Note: As of January 2026, the IRS has increased the standard contribution limit to $7,500.
 Please note that many third-party publications still cite the outdated 2025 limit ($7,000).
 The table below reflects the current inflation-adjusted figures.